 - August 19 – Arts Commission meeting.
 Discussion and final decisions on grants

 - General eligibility.
 Meets all general eligibility requirements.

 - Open to educators, administrators, and presenters.
 Classroom teachers and school administrators in public schools, private schools, home school associations, and non-traditional classroom settings, as well as artists / individuals / organizations collaborating with schools on programming are eligible.

 - Service area and programming.
 Projects must have a demonstrated benefit to school children in the City of Boulder.

-- Grant proposals are reviewed at Boulder Arts Commission meetings.
+- Deliberation.
+Applications are reviewed by the Boulder Arts Commission grants panel.
+Final funding decisions are made at public Boulder Arts Commission meetings.
 See schedule.